jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-12-01-knot-programming.md

 title: "Knot programming"
 categories: talk
 ---
-At the first Makers Alumni talks night I gave a talk how I learned how to tie knots on boats.
+At the first Makers Alumni talks night, I told the story of how I learned how to tie knots on boats.
 It's a practical skill with elegant results, and many more ways to put you in a bind. **Disclaimer:** this talk is not about knots.
 It's about the challenges of learning by doing; about enough to keep the boat sailing.